by James Webb

 Using all my mental prowess to contribute to the group and belong among them.

-Things I learned that night were that it’s your judgement call when to pull that trigger and you’ll know when it’s right, usually.
+Things I learned that night were that it’s your judgment call when to pull that trigger and you’ll know when it’s right, usually.
 It just happens in a flash and before you know it you’re taking a knee reloading a mag and releasing your bolt catch.
 Also, shit can go to hell real quick because of the terrain there.
 Rocks will all be the same color so imagery can be really tricky with shadows.
 You might not realize you’re in a boulder field on the side of a mountain or a cliff instead of a hillside.

 Honestly, that night I didn’t even think about having shot a man (if you can call him that) until I almost was asleep.
 I was and am happy to be a Ranger.
-I belonged there, ridding evil off the Earth.
+I belonged there, ridding evil of the Earth.
 I had a group of guys willing to fight and die with me.
-I had never and probably will never feel such a good feeling as when you all make it back, head to chow and start bullshitting.
+I had never and probably will never feel such a good feeling as when you all make it back, head to chow, and start bullshitting.

 Freedom isn’t free.
 Rangers Lead The Way!

 To read Webb’s story on extreme hardship and successful transition.
 Click here.
+This first appeared in The Havok Journal on November 20, 2016.